 I figure out the month I would like to go, and I look to see how those times to visit look like based on the overall number of guests predicted at the theme parks in Orlando that week.

-Holiday weekends like President’s Day, the Spring Break season in March through Easter, June and July are some of the busiest times of the year in addition to the last ten days of December and first four days of January.
+Disney World busy times are holiday weekends like President’s Day, the Spring Break season in March through Easter, June and July are some of the busiest times of the year in addition to the last ten days of December and first four days of January.
 In truth, Disney World crowds are getting bigger, and there are now two seasons: busy, and busier.

 If you are really averse to crowds, be willing to visit the parks during less than ideal weather.
 We can’t say we are fond of downpours while we are in the parks, but we have been to the parks when it has been cooler, even downright chilly, and it was just as enjoyable.
 If you don’t expect any pool time in Orlando, plan a long weekend at the end of January or the beginning of February.
 There are always chances for warm days, and the pools are all heated.